 Reports of injuries and deaths; violations of article

 Sec.
 13. (a) Every employer shall keep a record of all injuries, fatal or otherwise, received by or claimed to have been received by the employer's employees in the course of their employment and shall provide a copy of the record to the board upon request.
-Within seven (7) days after the first day of a disability that arises from a workplace injury and the employer's knowledge of the disability, as provided in IC 22-3-3-1, and that causes an employee's death or absence from work for more than one (1) day, a report thereof shall be made in writing and mailed to the employer's insurance carrier or, if the employer is self insured, delivered to the worker's compensation board in the manner provided in subsections (b) and (c).
+Within seven (7) days after the employer's knowledge of the injury, either actual, alleged, or reported under IC 22-3-3-1, that causes an employee's death or the need for medical care beyond first aid, a report concerning the injury shall be made in writing and mailed, or submitted electronically, to the employer's insurance carrier or, if the employer is self-insured, delivered to the worker's compensation board in the manner provided in subsections (b) and (c).
+The reporting requirements under this subsection are intended to be consistent with the recording requirements set out in the United States Occupational Safety and Helth Administration (OSHA) regulations found at 29 CFR 1904.7.
 The insurance carrier shall deliver the report to the worker's compensation board in the manner provided in subsections (b) and (c) not later than seven (7) days after receipt of the report or fourteen (14) days after the employer's knowledge of the injury, whichever is later.
 An employer or insurance carrier that fails to comply with this subsection is subject to a civil penalty under section 15 of this chapter.